getify/Functional-Light-JS/ch5.md

 Side effects are harmful to code readability and quality because they make your code much harder to understand.
 Side effects are also one of the most common *causes* of bugs in programs, because juggling them is hard.
 Idempotence is a strategy for restricting side effects by essentially creating one-time-only operations.

 Pure functions are how we avoid side effects.
 A pure function is one that always returns the same output given the same input, and has no side causes or side effects.
-Referential transparency is the notion that a pure function's call could be replaced with its output and the program would not have its behavior altered.
+Referential transparency further states that -- more as a mental exercise than a literal action -- a pure function's call could be replaced with its output and the program would not have altered behavior.

+Refactoring an impure function to be pure is the best option.
+But if that's not possible, try encapsulating the side causes/effects, or creating a pure interface against them.

 No program can be entirely free of side effects.
 But prefer pure functions in as many places as that's practical.
 Collect impure functions side effects together as much as possible, so that it's easier to identify and audit the most likely culprits of bugs when they arise.